askainet/terraform-module-subnet-private/README.md

 Module Input Variables
 ----------------------

+- `name` - Subnet name to interpolate in resource names (defaults to 'private')
 - `vpc_id` - VPC ID to create the private subnets in
 - `vpc_name` - VPC name to interpolate in resource names
 - `subnets` - list of private subnet CIDRs